vanviegen/aberdeen/docs/Tutorial.md

 $('button:Increment', {click: () => original.value++});
 ```

-For deriving values from (possibly large) arrays or objects, Aberdeen provides a set of functions that will allow fast incremental changes: {@link aberdeen.map} (each item becomes zero or one derived item), {@link aberdeen.multiMap} (each item becomes any number of derived items), {@link aberdeen.count} (reactively counts the number of object properties), {@link aberdeen.isEmpty} (true when the object/array has no items) and {@link aberdeen.partition} (sorts each item into one or more buckets).
+For deriving values from (possibly large) arrays or objects, Aberdeen provides specialized functions that enable fast, incremental updates to derived data: {@link aberdeen.map} (each item becomes zero or one derived item), {@link aberdeen.multiMap} (each item becomes any number of derived items), {@link aberdeen.count} (reactively counts the number of object properties), {@link aberdeen.isEmpty} (true when the object/array has no items) and {@link aberdeen.partition} (sorts each item into one or more buckets).
 An example:

 ```javascript
 import * as aberdeen from 'aberdeen';